1991

+From top to bottom, left to right: the Gulf War air campaign begins, as coalition forces launch an assault leading to victory over Iraq; the 1991 Soviet coup attempt and Dissolution of the Soviet Union bring an end to the Soviet Union and the Cold War; the Yugoslav Wars begin, including the Ten-Day War in Slovenia and the Croatian War of Independence; the 1991 eruption of Mount Pinatubo becomes one of the largest volcanic eruptions of the 20th century; the 1991 Bangladesh cyclone kills over 100,000; START I is signed to reduce strategic nuclear weapons; the Santa Cruz massacre sees Indonesian forces kill protesters in East Timor; Operation Solomon evacuates thousands of Ethiopian Jews to Israel; and Freddie Mercury dies of AIDS.

 It was the final year of the Cold War, which had begun in 1947.
-During the year, the Soviet Union collapsed, leaving fifteen sovereign republics and the CIS in its place.
-In July 1991, India abandoned its policies of dirigism, license raj and autarky and began extensive liberalisation to its economy.
+Towards the end of the year, the Soviet Union collapsed, leaving fifteen sovereign republics and the CIS in its place.
+In July 1991, India abandoned its policies of dirigisme, license raj and autarky and began extensive liberalisation to its economy.
 This increased GDP but also increased income inequality over the next two decades.
 A UN-authorized coalition force from 34 nations fought against Iraq, which had invaded and annexed Kuwait in the previous year, 1990.
 The conflict would be called the Gulf War and would mark the beginning of a since-constant American military presence in the Middle East.
 The clash between Serbia and the other Yugoslav republics would lead into the beginning of the Yugoslav Wars, which ran through the rest of the decade.